 Blue-green algae naturally occur in lakes, ponds, canals, rivers and reservoirs around the world.
 They are actually a type of bacteria, known as cyanobacteria, which can produce toxic chemicals that are very harmful to the health of people and animals.
 They are particularly a health risk during warm summer months when their concentrations increase in the water to form blooms and scums on the surface.
 This can look like green or turquoise wispy paint, green scum or clumps of green particles.
 Often these surface scums accumulate along the shore where children or dogs play, or where livestock come to drink.

-See the photo gallery below for examples of blooms of blue-green algae and also photos of duckweed and filamentous algae, which can be mistaken as blue-green algae, but are harmless.
+See the posters and photo gallery below for examples of blooms of blue-green algae and also photos of duckweed and filamentous algae, which can be mistaken as blue-green algae, but are harmless.
 One method you can use to check if it is blue-green algae is to poke the scum with a stick and if it breaks into small particles, or irregular-shaped clumps, it is likely to be blue-green algae.
 If, however, it has tiny round leaves (about 2-4 mm) it is most likely duckweed.
 If the stick brings up clumps of hair-like strands or soft tubes then it is harmless filamentous algae.

 What are the dangers of blue-green algae to pets, people and ecosystems?